Earthquake Energy Calculator

 • E = 10^(12.0 + 4.8) = 10^16.8 ≈ 6.3 × 10¹⁶ Joules

 Key Insight: The logarithmic scale means M9.0 releases about 1,000 times more energy than M7.0, and about 31,600 times more than M6.0.
-This exponential scaling is why even a small increase on the Richter scale represents a dramatically more destructive event in practice — a M6.5 earthquake can cause minor damage, while a M7.5 can level entire cities.
+That exponential scaling is why a small step on the scale means a dramatically more destructive event: a M6.5 causes minor damage where a M7.5 can level a city.

 Embed This Calculator